DataBooth/duckdb-utils/docs/cli.rst

 Sometimes you may wish to convert a single column into multiple derived columns.
 For example, you may have a ``location`` column containing ``latitude,longitude`` values which you wish to split out into separate ``latitude`` and ``longitude`` columns.

-You can achieve this using the ``--multi`` option to ``sqlite-utils convert``.
+You can achieve this using the ``--multi`` option to ``duckdb-utils convert``.
 This option expects your Python code to return a Python dictionary: new columns well be created and populated for each of the keys in that dictionary.

 For the ``latitude,longitude`` example you would use the following:

 .. code-block:: bash

-    sqlite-utils convert demo.db places location \
+    duckdb-utils convert demo.duckdb places location \
     'bits = value.split(",")
     return {
       "latitude": float(bits[0]),